anmarjarjees/java-essentials/README.md

     - Main3

-11. user_interface_events (package): [NOTE: This package is not published on GitHub yet]
+11. user_interface_events (package): [NOTE: This package is not published on GitHub yet] We will have at least two source code files"
+- The main program that has the main() method
+- The class file that extends *JFrame class and contains the GUI components

+JFrame is the basic window class for a Swing GUI.
+JFrame can be used in two different ways:
+- Attaching GUI components directly to an object/instance of the class JFrame as we did in the previous package
+- Extending the JFrame class to create your new custom subclass of JFrame that contain the specific component that are needed for our application

 # Working with GUI Application in Java:
 The Java Client consists of Java Deployment (Applets and Web Start) and Java UI (Swing, AWT and JavaFX) technologies.